Sign in

 1export default function authHeader() { 2 const token = localStorage.getItem('token'); 3 if (token) { 4 return { Authorization: 'Bearer ' + token }; 5 } else { 6 return {}; 7 } 8}

-When accessing protected resources, you need to ensure that the API requests include the necessary authentication tokens.
+When accessing protected resources, you must ensure the API requests include the necessary authentication tokens.
 Here's how you can handle protected API endpoints with the authorization header:

 1import axios from 'axios'; 2import authHeader from './authHeader'; 3 4const getProtectedData = async () => { 5 try { 6 const response = await axios.get(apiUrl, { headers: authHeader() }); 7 return response.data; 8 } catch (error) { 9 // Handle error 10 } 11};

-React Router plays a pivotal role in controlling access to routes based on the user's authentication status.
+React Router controls route access based on the user's authentication status.
 It allows you to render components conditionally and redirect users if they are not authenticated.

 1import React from 'react'; 2import { Route, Redirect } from 'react-router-dom'; 3import { useSelector } from 'react-redux'; 4 5const PrivateRoute = ({ component: Component, ...rest }) => { 6 const isAuthenticated = useSelector(state => state.auth.isAuthenticated); 7 8 return ( 9 <Route 10 {...rest} 11 render={props => 12 isAuthenticated ? ( 13 <Component {...props} /> 14 ) : ( 15 <Redirect to="/login" /> 16 ) 17 } 18 /> 19 ); 20}; 21 22export default PrivateRoute;